iesen/rabbitmq-maven-plugin/README.md

 Windows and Mac OS is supported.

-Linux will also be supported soon.
+Linux is supported but withouth erlang support.